The median age of Americans is the highest its ever been

 “As the nation’s median age creeps closer to 40, you can really see how the aging of baby boomers, and now their children — sometimes called echo boomers — is impacting the median age,” Kristie Wilder, a demographer in the Census Bureau’s Population Division, said in a statement.

 Researchers found that about 17 states had median ages above 40 in 2022.
-Maine led the group with the highest median age with 44.8 and New Hemisphere followed with 43.3.
+Maine led the group with the highest median age with 44.8 and New Hampshire followed with 43.3.

 On the contrary, Utah, the District of Columbia and Texas had the lowest median ages in the nation.
 Utah had a median age of 31.9, the District of Columbia had a median age of 34.8 and Texas had a median age of 35.5.